A ROS multi-ontology references services: OWL reasoners and application prototyping issues: Applications and Conclusions

-We are currently using ARMOR in different applications.
-Here we mention only two of them.
+We are currently using ARMOR in different applications, but here we mention only two of them.
 The first is aimed at implementing a dynamic PDDL problem generator.
-This approach uses descriptions of the \emph{predicates} and \emph{objects} within a tabletop scenario to infer unsatisfied norms and consequently generate goals \cite{alessioTh}.
-The system has been integrated with ROSPlan\footnote{\url{https://github.com/KCL-Planning/ROSPlan}} by substituing the internal semantic data structure with ARMOR and a suitable OWL ontology.
-Currently, we are investigating the performance of semantic feedback for re-planning.
+This approach uses descriptions of the \emph{predicates} and \emph{objects} in a tabletop scenario to infer unsatisfied norms and consequently generate goals \cite{alessioTh}.
+The system has been integrated with ROSPlan\footnote{\url{https://github.com/KCL-Planning/ROSPlan}.} by substituting the internal semantic data structure with ARMOR and a suitable ontology.

-The second is a system to learn by experience the arrangement of objects in the robot's workspace by mapping their properties into the TBox.
-In this case, we \emph{inject} a centralised service that scans semantic spatial relations and shapes ontologies, populated by different components in the architecture.
-Through them, such a service generates a new semantic \emph{scene class} that the reasoner interprets as soon as it performs hierarchical classification.
-In this study, we are currently comparing different multi-modal perception modules to generate beliefs indicating relevant properties of a scene as perceived by a robot.
+The second application is a system to learn by demonstrations the arrangement of objects in the robot's workspace by mapping their properties into the TBox.
+In particular, we used an injected service\footnote{\url{https://github.com/EmaroLab/injected_armor_pkgs}.} in ARMOR for performing scene learning and classification in a scenario where a robot explains its beliefs to a human, which might want to correct it through dialogues \cite{architecturalSIT}.